costa-group/forves/README.md

                   libraries
    * `bin/static_checker`: binary checker statically compiled

-The artifact also contains the Coq source code, Debian packages and the required Coq libraries to compile the EVM equivalence checker from scratch.
-It depends on:
+The artifact also contains the Coq source code, Debian packages, and the required Coq libraries to compile the EVM equivalence checker from scratch.
+It depends on the following components:

    * The Coq Proof Assistant, version 8.15.0
    * OCaml 4.13.1